slotThe/matrix-converter/README.md

 # matrix

-Small program to generate matrices and copy them to a format of one's choosing—well, a format of _my_ choosing, I suppose!
+Small program to generate matrices and copy them to one of several predefined formats.

 By default, finished entries are copied to the system clipboard and spat out to stdout.